JakeG2004/CS121/Lectures/SearchSort/Notes/SearchSort.md

 Iterate through the array examining adjacent pairs of elements.
 If necessary, swap them to put them in the desired order (*Brick sort*).

 ### Insertion Sort
 Iterate through the array placing the *i*th element with respect to the *i* - 1 previous elements.
+It places each element in the sorted *i* - 1 elements using a technique similar to bubble sort.

 ### Selection Sort
 Iterate through the array putting the *i*th smallest elementh in the *i*th location.